 Whether you’re buying or selling a home, you should (almost) always hire a real estate agent.
 The process of purchasing a home is far more daunting than buying, say, a laptop.
 You’re going to have to deal with a thick pile of paperwork, including the deed, title, loan pre-approvals, financial statements, HOA docs, disclosures, estoppel letters, etc., etc., etc. You have to make sure that your new home passes the inspection and is free of termites, water damage, or other structural issues.
 And did I mention there is a large sum of money involved?
 So it’s imperative that you find someone who can represent you well.
 It’s not difficult to find a real estate agent, but finding a really good one can be a challenge.
 Look for an agent who is (i) knowledgeable about the area, (ii) easily reachable and communicates with you often, (iii) energetic and tech savvy, (iv) understands your needs, and (v) has the time to give you dedicated attention.
-Don’t just entrust the most expensive purchase in your life to a realtor friend or the first agent who cold calls you.
+Don’t just entrust the most expensive purchase in your life to a realtor-friend or the first agent who cold-calls you.
 Be sure to interview at least two or three agents to select the one you’re most comfortable with.
-What the heck, I'll throw in a bonus recommendation on how to find a great realtor :)
+Here is a recommendation on how to find a great realtor :)

 It is absolutely essential that you start your house hunting well-informed and educated about your choices.
 Nowadays, information isn’t difficult to get, if you know what you’re looking for.
 What’s important for you in a house?
 The list of items on your wishlist may be endless: best location, low price, perfect size, ideal layout, great schools, white kitchen cabinets, large backyard, CBS construction, high ceilings, etc., etc… You may have a clear picture of your dream home in your mind’s eye and you don’t want to settle for anything less.
 I understand.
 But “perfect” is often the enemy of “good” or even “great.”
 If you are overly picky, an ideal house may turn into an evanescent unicorn.